msh-yi/PoTY/_posts/2024-01-04-citations_and_votes.md

 ![](https://media.springernature.com/lw685/springer-static/image/art%3A10.1038%2Fnature10232/MediaObjects/41586_2011_Article_BFnature10232_Fig1_HTML.jpg?as=webp)

 A generalized version of the 2009 top vote-getter, featuring most of the same authors from that study as well.
-From here on out, the top-cited papers (and vote selections) become dominated by Science and Nature.
+From here on out, the top-cited papers (and vote selections) become dominated by _Science_ and _Nature_ publications.

 <a href="https://doi.org/10.1126/science.1199844" target="_blank">**Dynamic Control of Chiral Space in a Catalytic Asymmetric Reaction Using a Molecular Motor**</a>\
 **Feringa** Science 2011, 331, 1429\